What Is iCloud?

 Image courtesy of Apple, Inc.

+iCloud's features give you access to your data, from important contacts to fun photos, anywhere you're connected to the Internet.
 You can authorize up to 10 devices to access and use iCloud with your Apple ID.
 This is a leap beyond the iTunes Store authorization, which is limited to five devices.
-Plus, iCloud authorization extends beyond iTunes to touch all apps capable of connecting and use iCloud from that device.
+Plus, iCloud authorization extends beyond iTunes to touch all apps capable of connecting and using iCloud from that device.
 Developers program each app to connect to and use iCloud content in its own way, so check an app's help pages to find out whether and how it can use iCloud.
 If you're one of those developers, check out how your app creations can use the iCloud application programming interfaces (APIs) as described at the Apple developer site.

 Advertisement

-It's possible that 5 GB is plenty for your storing your non-iTunes files in iCloud, such as documents and photos.
+It's possible that 5 GB is enough for storing your non-iTunes files in iCloud, such as documents and photos.
 However, Apple also realizes that you might want more space, and you can purchase subscription-based upgrades to fill that need.
 As of this writing, Apple is offering the following subscription options for increasing your iCloud storage space:

 Advertisement